PavlikPromix/robit/README.md

 Windows-only GUI utility for moving a file or folder to another drive/location while keeping the original path alive through a link.

-The existing `move_to_other_drive.bat` is left unchanged.
-This app is a new Tauri 2 + Rust implementation with a React UI.

 ## Prerequisites

 - Windows 10/11